-Mandy Best is the Housefellow for Donner House, a first-year residence hall affectionately known as “Big Blue.”
-In addition to her role as Housefellow, she also coordinates leadership programming for first-year students, including the Emerging Leaders initiative — a leadership and service program which occurs in the spring semester of students’ first year at Carnegie Mellon University.
+Mandy Best is the Housefellow for the Residence on Fifth (or “The Rez”), a first-year community in the Oakland neighborhood of Carnegie Mellon University’s campus, and Neville Apartments.
+In addition to her role as Housefellow, she is also a coordinator for Residential Education, spearheading Spirituality and Interfaith Initiatives for the campus community, and advising INSPIRE (Interfaith and Spirituality Embassy) – a student group focused on advancing interfaith cooperation and spiritual well-being at Carnegie Mellon University.
 She also serves as staff support for the Council of Religious Advisors (CORA), a group of religious and lay leaders organized around supporting and encouraging religious and spiritual life within the campus community.

 How did you come to join Carnegie Mellon?